Ger-23/whats_the_word/README.md

  - Code Institute for Heroku terminal.

- - Mentor for guidance with the code.
+ - Mentor for guidance with structure and code.

+ - Google and WC3 Schools with code.